 The disciple through experience learns to recognize Satan and to resist his accusations.
 Such accusations are not sin and do not need to be confessed.
 Sometimes we must pray for faith and strength in order to overcome the depression, gloom, and fear that such accusations produce.

 The sins of imagination, motive, word, and deed pointed out to us by the Holy Spirit, and that therefore must be confessed and forsaken, are those behaviors we accept and practice that we dwell on, that we do not firmly disown and thrust aside.
 These actions and imaginations are sins and must be named as such before the Lord.

 It is important that we confess our own sins and not those of others.
 The Scripture teaches us to confess our own sins one to another, especially if we are ill and need healing from the Lord.

-Confess your faults [sins; offenses] one to another, and pray one for another, that ye may be healed.
-The effectual fervent prayer of a righteous man availeth much.
+Confess your trespasses to one another, and pray for one another, that you may be healed.
+The effective, fervent prayer of a righteous man avails much.
 (James 5:16)

 It is not unheard of for people to get together and confess their sins in such a manner as to judge other people.
 They are using the occasion to accuse the other of sin.

 For example, “I want to confess that I have hated you for a number of years because of the way you behave.”

 This may appear to the unlearned to be what James 5:16 is referring to, but it is not.
 James tells us to confess our own sins, not those of someone else.